Special Measures

 - Prepares any materials that will ensure the witness is able to give best evidence

-- Attends a contested hearing, if this occurs, regarding the use of an RI at trial
+- Attends a contested hearing, if this occurs, or section 28 cross examination hearing regarding the use of an RI at trial

 - Attends court familiarisation visit including practise of live link facility if needed

 Issues to be taken into consideration:- The practise of use of the live link is often arranged by the RI.
-Also see reference about need for this practise.
-(Criminal Practice Directions 2015 18B.
-Also Code of Practise for Victims of Crime 2013 section 1.22)
+Also see reference about need for this practice.

 - Attends Ground Rules Hearing (GRH)

 Issues to be taken into consideration:- "Ground rules hearings provide an opportunity to plan any adaptations to questioning and/or the conduct of the hearing that may be necessary to facilitate the evidence of a vulnerable person.
 They should take place in the presence of the trial judge or magistrates, advocates and any intermediary who has been appointed.
 Ground rules hearings should usually be held as early as possible and, if at all possible, before the day of the hearing."
-(Chapter 2, Paragraphs 115 & 119, Equal Treatment Bench Book 2018)
+(Chapter 2, Paragraphs 139 and 143, Equal Treatment Bench Book)

 - Attends memory refreshing with witness